 set will describe the given variable names, explaining how they have been defined - in which scope with which values and options.

 The following options control variable scope:

---globalcauses the specified shell variable to be given a global scope.
-Non-global variables disappear when the block they belong to ends
+Causes the specified shell variable to be given a global scope.
+Global variables don’t disappear and are available to all functions running in the same shell.
+They can even be modified.

 These options control additional variable options:

 Causes the specified shell variable to be exported to child processes (making it an “environment variable”)

 - -u or --unexport

 Causes the specified shell variable to NOT be exported to child processes

 Causes the specified variable to be treated as a path variable, meaning it will automatically be split on colons, and joined using colons when quoted (

 echo "$PATH") or exported.